mtlynch/mtlynch.io/content/notes/zig-call-c-simple/index.md

 Great, everything works!

+The complete example at this stage [is on Github](https://github.com/mtlynch/zig-c-simple/tree/10-pure-c).

 ## Switching the compiler to Zig

 So far, this is a pure C project, and I haven't used Zig at all.